craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Armors.md

 Large Armors have a Size Multiplier of 3.

 #### Material
 This is the material the Armor is mostly composed of.
 It is used in addition to the Armor's 'Size' and 'Style' to determine the total Armoring Value of the Armor.

-Additionally, M
+Materials are considered either 'Light' or 'Heavy'

 ##### Example Materials
 | Material          | Value |